bufemc/a1fbox/README.md

 - CallMonitor: connect and listen to call monitor on port 1012 of the Fritzbox
     - CallMonitorLine: line parser and phone number anonymizer
     - CallMonitorLog: optional logger for lines, either one big file or daily files

+- CallBlocker: _EXPERIMENTAL_ (WIP, "API" is not final) - listen to call monitor and check RING events
+    - CallerInfo: Rate and examine a phone number (e.g. do scoring or reverse search)
+    - CallBlockerLog: optional logger for actions, either one big file or daily files

 - Phonebook: inherited and extended from [fritzconnection]'s FritzPhonebook
     - Retrieve all contacts from a phonebook, see [fc-issue-53], [fc-issue-55]
     - Add contact to phonebook, see [fc-issue-50]

-- CallBlocker: _EXPERIMENTAL_ (WIP, "API" is not final)
-    - Listen to call monitor and check RING events for cold calls
-    - Add bad numbers to a specific phonebook for cold calls only

 ### Setup